r0x0r/pywebview/README.md

 ## API

-- `webview.create_window(title, url="", width=800, height=600, resizable=True, fullscreen=False, min_size=(200, 100)), strings={}, confirm_quit=False)`
+- `webview.create_window(title, url='', width=800, height=600, resizable=True, fullscreen=False, min_size=(200, 100)), strings={}, confirm_quit=False, background_color='#FFF')`
 	Create a new WebView window.
 Calling this function will block application execution, so you have to execute your program logic in a separate thread.
+    `title` - Window title
+    `url` - URL to load
+    `width` - Window width.
+Default is 800px.
+    `height` - Window height.
+Default is 600px.
+    `resizable` - Whether window can be resized.
+Default is True `fullscreen` - Whether to start in fullscreen mode.
+Default is False `min_size` - a (width, height) tuple that specifies a minimum window size.
+Default is 200x100 `strings` - a dictionary with localized strings `confirm_quit` - Whether to display a quit confirmation dialog.
+Default is False `background_color` - Background color of the window displayed before webview is loaded.
+Specified as a hex color.
+Default is white.
-	`strings` is a dictionary with localized strings that overwrites default strings.
-Localized strings are defined in localization.py
+	`strings` - a dictionary with localized strings.
+Default strings and their keys are defined in localization.py

+These functions below must be invoked after webview windows is created with create_window().
+Otherwise an exception is thrown.

 - `webview.load_url(url)`
 	Load a new URL in the previously created WebView window.
-This function must be invoked after WebView windows is created with create_window().
-Otherwise an exception is thrown.

 - `webview.load_html(content)`
     Loads HTML content in the WebView window